luisbs/obsidian-components/docs/usage.md

 ```
 ````

-On top of this usage, a separator can be used to write first-level array items without indentations, check [Codeblocks Separators Setting](./settings.md#codeblocks-separators-setting) for details.
+On top of this usage, a separator can be used to write first-level array items without indentations, check [Enable separators inside Codeblocks](./settings.md#enable-separators-inside-Codeblocks) for details.

 ---